christopherwheeler/R_course_project/R_course_github.md

     ## shapiro_w 9.623978e-01 0.963100330 8.048607e-01 8.695358e-01
     ## shapiro_p 8.956688e-10 0.001734828 3.880320e-37 8.368607e-32

-Contrary to my hypothesis, It appears that NONE of the anlaytes have a shapiro p value above 0.05, and thus none are normaly distributed according to this test
+Contrary to my hypothesis, It appears that NONE of the analytes have a Shapiro p value above 0.05, and thus none are normaly distributed according to this test

-## Kolmogorov-Smirnov Test
+## Kolmogorov-Smirnov Test: c v.

 Now I want to check normality again using the K-S test.
 I am interested to see if the results of this test are different from Shapiro-Wilkes.